Murdoch McKenzie Wood: Political career

 In 1931, following the formation of the National Government, he was returned unopposed at the general election as a supporter of the new administration.
 He was an unpaid Assistant Government Whip from 1931 to 1932.
 When the Liberal party left the National Government he continued in the role of Scottish Liberal Whip from 1932 to 1934.
-In 1935 he was defeated at Banffshire;
+In 1935 he was defeated at Banffshire and did not stand for parliament again.